jaalto/project--shell-script-performance-and-portability/README.md

     LANG=C grep <any of above> --ignore-case ...
 ```

+# NO PERFORMANCE GAINS

+None of these offer any advantages to speed up shell scripts.

 - The Bash-specific `[[ ]]` might offer a
   minuscule advantage but only in loops of
   10,000 iterations.
 Unless the safeguards